 - 650 (towards Sprendlingen)

-We would recommend using the tram lines 51, 53, and 59 (the latter service starts in spring 2017), all of which stop directly at the main entrance to the campus.
+We would recommend using the tram lines 51, 53, and 59, all of which stop directly at the main entrance to the campus.

 With the help of the journey planner provided by komoot you can plan your bike journey to the Gutenberg Campus in just a few clicks.
 It also allows you to plan your journey to individual destinations on campus. komoot will show you the most rapid and suitable route for a cyclist, using small side streets and avoiding cobblestones as far as possible.